 Dr. Adrian Raine has been studying the criminal brain for a number of years and has more recently become interested in the development of children.
 Specifically, he has been studying which children go on to become criminal offenders and which do not and what the determining factors or differences may be.

-A paper published in the American Journal of Psychiatry in 2010 detailed a study which focused on the growth and development of almost 2000 children from the ages of 3 to 23 years old.
+A paper published in the American Journal of Psychiatry in 2010 detailed a study that focused on the growth and development of almost 2000 children from the ages of 3 to 23 years old.
 By the age of 23, researchers found that 7.6% of the children had grown into adults engaging in criminal activity.
 In examining why these particular children turned to criminality while the others didn’t, they discovered fear conditioning appeared to play a key role.

-When the children involved in the study were 3-years-old, researchers carried out a series of tests based on the concept of fear conditioning.
+When the children involved in the study were 3 years old, researchers carried out a series of tests based on the concept of fear conditioning.
 These tests aimed to condition children to fear an outcome, in this case, a loud and unpleasant noise.

 The children were conditioned through training to associate this unpleasant outcome with a particular sound.
-Whenever they heard this sound they would expect the unpleasant noise to follow and this would entice a fear conditioning response.
+Whenever they heard this sound they would expect the unpleasant noise to follow and this would entice a fear-conditioning response.
 Electrodermal responses were measured from the children during the tests which tracked their unconscious responses to the feared noise through the skin on their index and middle fingers.

 They found that those children who did not show fear conditioning during such tests i.e. did not come to expect and fear the unpleasant noise, were the ones who later engaged in criminal behavior including property, drug, violence, and serious driving offenses.